kruemmel-python/Request-Legacy/README.md

 That is, first it will make a request like:

 ```
-HTTP/1.1 CONNECT endpoint-server.com:80
+HTTP/1.1 CONNECT origin.example.com:80
-Host: proxy-server.com
+Host: proxy.example.com
 User-Agent: whatever user agent you specify
 ```

-and then the proxy server make a TCP connection to `endpoint-server` on port `80`, and return a response that looks like:
+and then the proxy server make a TCP connection to `origin.example.com` on port `80`, and return a response that looks like:

 ```